-RECIPROCITY BETWEEN INDIA AND THE DOMINIONS.
+RECIPROCITY BETWEEN INDIA AND THE DOMINIONS

-At the Madras Provincial Conference held at Nellore in June, 1915, Mr. G. A. Nates an moved a resolution thanking Mr. and Mrs. Gandhi for the invaluable services they had rendered to the Motherland by their heroic struggle in South Africa.
+At the Madras Provincial Conference held at Nellore in June, 1915, Mr. G. A. Natesan moved a resolution thanking Mr. and Mrs Gandhi for the invaluable services they had rendered to the Motherland by their heroic struggle in South Africa.
 Mr. Gandhi, in acknowledging the thanks of the Conference, spoke as follows:-

-In so far as sentiment enters into the claims of India, with regard to the status of Indians in the Empire, it seems possible that by a measure of reciprocal treatment as between India and the Dominions this difficulty could be surmounted.
-Given an outlet for Indian emigrants in East Africa, it ought not to be beyond the powers of statesmanship to arrange that India should have the power to exclude white men of the working class, just as the Dominions exclude Indians.
+In so far as sentiment enters into the claims of India, with regard to the status of Indians in the Ecopire, it seems possible that by a measure of resiprocal treatment as between India and the Dominious this difficulty gould be surmounted.
+Given as, outlet for Indian emigrants in East Africa, it ought not to be beyond the powers of statesmanship to arrange that India should have the power to exclude white men of the working class, just as the Dominions exclude Indians.
 Or rather it might be arranged that the number of Indians to be admitted to any one of the white States of the Empire should bear a relative proportion to the white population of the State.
-As a matter of fact, if the proportion agreed on is to avoid the necessity for removing some of the Asiatics now in the Dominions, it will have to be something like twice as great as the number of the whites in India in relation to the total population.
-The existing white commanity in India, inclusive of troops, bases the proportion of about 1: 2,000 of the native population.
-In Canada. there are now about 3,000 Indians in a total populationof 8,000,000.
-A ratio 1: 1,000 as suggested would, therefore, permit the Indian colony in Canada to be increased by about 5,000.
-In Australia there are rather more than 5,000 Indians, and under 5,000,000 white men at present, but the excess over the 1: 1,000 ratio is trifling.
-In New Zealand, where there are about 1: 250 Indians, this ratio is almost exactly conformed to by the existing situation.
-South Africa presents a difficulty since the South African Ladians already exceed a proportion of one to ten of the white residents.
-But South Africa differs from its sister Dominions, since it is the only one which has a native pepulation of more than negligible size.
-The Indian section of the composite racial problem-presented by the Union-might perhaps be adjusted somewhat by offering inducements to South African Indians to transfer themselves to East Africa.
+As a matter of fact, if the proportion agreed on is to avoid the necessity for removing some of the Asiatics now in the Dominions, it will have to be something liks twice as great as the number of the whites in India in relation to the total population.
+The existing white community in India, inclusive of troops, bears the proportion of about 1: 2,002 of the nativepopulation.
+In Canada there are now about 3,000 Indianain a total population of 8,000,000.
+A 1: ratio 1,000 as suggested would, therefore, permit the Indian colony in Canada to be increased by about 5,000.
+In Australia. there are rather more than 5,000 Indians, and under 5.000.000 white men at present, but the excess over the-1: 1,000 ratio is trifling.
+In New Zialand, where thereare about 1: 250 Indians, this ratio is almost exactly conformed to by the existing situation.
+South Africapresents a difficulty since the South African Indians. stready exceed a proportion of one to ten of the white residents.
+But South Africa differs from its sister Dominions, since it is the only one which has a nativepopulation of more than negligible size.
+The Indian section of the composite racial problem-presented by the Union-might perhaps be adjusted somewhat by offering. inducements to South African Indians to transfer themselves to East Africa.
 The conferring of full political rights on the small Indian communities domiciled in the Dominions would then be the only step necessary to meet every legitimate aspiration of Indians for equality of treatment and the recognition of their claims as British subjects.